What to Know Before You Buy a New Front Door

 Front Entry Door Styles

-Wood and fiberglass entry doors are available in a wider range of style choices than steel.
-If you’re looking for an entry door to match your home’s particular architectural style, like a Craftsman-style entry door, or if you desire a door with glass, like a ¾ arch light, then fiberglass or wood are the way to go.
+Fiberglass entry doors are available in a wider range of style choices than steel.
+If you’re looking for an entry door to match your home’s particular architectural style, like a Craftsman-style entry door, or if you desire a door with glass, like a ¾ arch light, then fiberglass is the way to go.
 Steel doors, on the other hand, are very sturdy and available in a few solid styles with raised panels or in a flush option.

 Entry Door Energy Efficiency

 Energy efficiency is a top concern for homeowners when buying new or replacement entry doors.
 Luckily, Pella Windows and Doors offers energy-efficient options that will meet or exceed ENERGY STAR® certification in all 50 states.
 Our fiberglass entry doors are constructed from a highly durable fiberglass composite.
 Energy-efficient fiberglass entry doors can stand up to extreme heat and cold.
-As a natural insulator with low conductivity, wood also makes an energy-efficient choice for entry doors.
 Pella steel entry doors come with optional 20- or 90-minute fire ratings.

 Unique Exterior Door Customizations